-Best Single Travel offers trips, cruises, and weekend getaways for solo travelers of all ages.
+Best Single Travel offers vacations, cruises, and weekend getaways for solo travelers of all ages.

 Intrepid Travel has dedicated solo trips as well as a roommate-matching program on the rest of its offerings, so you never have to pay a solo supplement if you don’t want to.

-One Traveller is a U.K.-based company leading trips for the “mature single traveller” (aged 50+) to destinations in Europe, Asia, Africa, and North America.
+One Traveller is a U.K.-based company leading trips for the “mature single traveller” (aged 50+) to destinations in Europe, Asia, Africa, and the Americas.

 Singles Travel International offers trips for solo travelers with an average age of 48 through 65.
 If the company can’t find you a roommate by the time you make your final payment, you can have a room to yourself for free.